Geoogolla/enterprise-docs/docs/administrator-guide/manage-tenants/site-administration/authentication/default-authentication.md

 ---
 layout: post
-title: Default Authentication Option in User Management Server | Bold Reports
+title: Default Authentication Option in UMS | Bold Reports
 description: Learn default authentication functionality and how to configure the default authentication in User Management Server to enable or disable it.
 platform: report-platform
 documentation: ug